Segment

 method on the Statsig SDK to update this ID.

-Syncing Statsig Segment ID Lists with Segment Personas Audiences
+Syncing Statsig Segment ID Lists with Segment Engage Audiences

-By using Segment Personas Audiences you are able to maintain a list of users that can be used for targeting using Statsig Feature Gates.
+By using Segment Engage Audiences you are able to maintain a list of users that can be used for targeting using Statsig Feature Flags.
 To configure this:

 - Create a Statsig ID List Segment on the Statsig Console.